-Arkansas' Crash Timeliness rating is fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police.
+Arkansas' Crash Timeliness rating for FY 2018 was fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police.
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
-Due to the back log created by the unavailability of crash reports, this will
+Due to the back log created by the unavailability of crash reports, this will take a matter of time to level out and get back in good standing.
+Arkansas' Crash Timeliness rating for FY 2019 is currently good based on catching up entering the back log of crash reports.